 8th Grade Math

 Scarsdale Middle School has three levels of mathematics in eighth grade.
-The differences among the levels are in duration, intensity, pacing, and approach.
+The differences between the levels are in content, duration, intensity, pacing, and approach.
 Each student is placed in a course based on his or her seventh grade teacher's recommendation.
-Depending upon individual needs and performance, students may need to change levels, both up and down.
-Below are the descriptions of each level and the type of student selected for each course.

 - During marking period 1 – Only coursework completed in the new course will be used to compute the 1st marking period grade.
 All four marking periods and the final exam/Regents exam will be used to compute the student’s year-end grade.